Ogmo-Editor-3/ogmo-conv/README.md

 What works:
 * Command line interface
 * Project (.oep) conversion
+* Level (.oel) conversion

 What doesn't work:
-* Automatically saving converted projects to disk
+* Automatically saving converted projects/levels to disk
-* Converting levels
+* Tilemap layers using export modes other than CSV
+* Grid layers using export modes other than Bitstring
 * Probably other stuff